cloudartisan/shortstop/README.md

 ## Features

 - Shorten long URLs to easy-to-share links
+- User accounts with email or Google OAuth authentication
+- Personal dashboard to manage all your shortened URLs
 - Track the number of visits for each shortened URL
 - QR codes for easy mobile sharing
 - Copy to clipboard functionality